A warm welcome

 A tradition of hospitality

 The spirit of welcome runs deep here.
 Māori have a word for it - Manaakitanga.

 Loosely translated as hospitality, Manaakitanga sums up the act of welcoming and looking after guests.
 The idea is that by offering hospitality, generosity and mutual respect everyone involved comes out better off.

 Food and hospitality have always been at the heart of the Māori way of life.

-Whether it's a picnic on the beach, a hāngi at your child's school or a barbeque with neighbours - you'll find that food and friendship go hand-in-hand in New Zealand.
+Whether it is a picnic on the beach, a hāngi at your child's school or a barbeque with neighbours - you will find that food and friendship go hand-in-hand in New Zealand.

 Manaakitanga extends far beyond Māori tradition.
-It’s even recognised by our Government as one of the two core values of our tourism strategy.
+It is even recognised by our Government as one of the two core values of our tourism strategy.